 Later it was used by Caltrans for freeway embankment ground cover.

 In California, you’ll find it from north of Eureka and as far as Rosarito in Baja California.

 It’s an invasive species in many regions including Australia, California, and the Mediterranean.

 In New Zealand, they classed C. edulis as an unwanted organism because of the trouble it causes.

-For example, they change the natural process in sand dunes, they create a build-up of organic matter which allows non-native plants to invade who typically couldn’t have grown there.
+For example, they change the natural process in sand dunes, and they create a build-up of organic matter, which allows non-native plants to invade who typically couldn’t have grown there.